atonui/yummy-recipes/README.md

 -Users can log in
--Users can create, view, update and delete recipe categories -Users can create, view, update or delete recipes in existing categories
+-Users can create, view, update and delete recipe categories -Users can create, view, update or delete recipes in existing categories -you can view the raw site via github pages on: https://atonui.github.io/yummy-recipes/designs/UI/index.html

 #Prerequisites
 -download bootstrap 4 from here: https://v4-alpha.getbootstrap.com/